devilbox/vhost-gen/README.md

 * Add Aliases with regex support
 * Add Deny locations with regex support
 * Enable webserver status page
+* Add custom directives from the configuration file

 #### How does it work?